19 Best Things To Do In Harrogate: A Local’s Guide

 The RHS Gardens at Harlow Carr Image © Claire at Adobe

-After your visit, nip into Bettys café tea rooms for top-notch refreshments.
+After your visit, nip into the Bettys café tea rooms for top-notch refreshments.

 Top Tip: Ask for a seat on the terrace and drink in the lovely views of the gardens as you tuck into lunch or a sumptuous afternoon tea.